-In the early 19th century, John James Audubon noted that a few people were actually setting out food for birds–mostly city dwellers, removed from the rigors of farm life.
-Henry David Thoreau used corn and bread crumbs to attract birds and mammals to Walden Pond in 1845.
-But it wasn’t until the turn of the century, as the conservation movement began working to protect animals, that any significant interest developed in feeding and sheltering birds.
+In the early 19th century, John James Audubon noted that a few pepople were actually setting out food for birds–mostly city dwellers removed from the rigors of farm life.
+And Henry David Thoreau used corn and bread crumbs to attract birds and mammals to Walden Pond in 1845.
+But it wasn’t until the turn of the century, as the conservation movement gained momentum, that any significant interest developed in feeding birds.

 Now bird feeding has developed into an art.
 Around here, most people who feed birds direct their ingenuity to the task of developing the perfect squirrel baffle.
 Some feeders look like Rube Goldberg inventions with metal cones, pizza pans, plastic strips, and all kinds of clever devices which would certainly scare off lesser creatures, but squirrels are not only bright, they also seem to take special delight in tackling the most elaborate squirrel-proofing known to mankind.
 I’ve seen squirrels placidly pigging out atop feeders with devices so forbidding that even a starving chickadee would steer clear.
 I’m partial to squirrels so I’ve never joined in the quest for the perfect anti-squirrel device, but if any listeners would like to share ideas that work, please send them to me.

 If you want to attract lots of birds with a minimum of starlings and House Sparrows, set out sunflower seed on a platform feeder.
 Most Evening Grosbeaks are too scared to sit under a roofed feeder, and many other species also prefer a simple tray.
 The only problem is you have to go out after a snowstorm and clear the snow off.